C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 ### 4.b Comparative Code Preservation Approaches - 25 minutes

 Software Heritage represents one approach to digital preservation.
 To situate it within the broader field, we can compare it with initiatives that emerge from different institutional contexts and reflect different values.
-These different preservation strategies function similarly to how museums, libraries, and archives might each preserve cultural artifacts differently.
 Each approach has unique strengths and limitations that reflect their specific preservation goals and institutional missions.

 **GitHub Archive Program: A Corporate Initiative**

 The GitHub Archive Program represents a different institutional logic.
 GitHub, owned by Microsoft since 2018, is a commercial platform where most of the world's open-source development now takes place.
 The Archive Program—including the Arctic Code Vault—serves multiple purposes: genuine preservation, corporate social responsibility, and platform legitimation.
 This is not criticism but context: understanding *who* preserves code and *why* shapes how we interpret preservation choices.

-Launched in 2020, the program creates secure, long-term backups through multiple storage methods - think of it as creating several types of time capsules simultaneously.
-Perhaps most fascinating is the [Arctic Code Vault](https://www.youtube.com/watch?v=0v9Rwqxa8eI), housed in an abandoned mine deep within Svalbard's Arctic archipelago, where code is stored in a facility designed to last centuries.
+Launched in 2020, the program creates secure, long-term backups through multiple storage methods.
+Perhaps most striking is the [Arctic Code Vault](https://www.youtube.com/watch?v=0v9Rwqxa8eI), housed in an abandoned mine deep within Svalbard's Arctic archipelago, where code is stored in a facility designed to last centuries.

 ![GitHub Open Source Archive Box with AI-generated design](/assets/images/code-as-heritage/GitHub_Archive_Box.png "GitHub Archive Box")

-**Figure 9:** A museum-quality archival case designed by artist and engineer Alex Maki-Jokela for the GitHub Archive Program.
-The box features 3D-printed and AI-generated artwork, and contains 17,000 open-source repositories archived on hardened film designed to survive 1,000 years.
-The aesthetic design reflects an important principle: that preservation efforts must be valued as objects in themselves to ensure long-term commitment to heritage protection. *Credit: GitHub Archive Program, Design by Alex Maki-Jokela, via [GitHub Archive Program](https://archiveprogram.github.com/greatest-hits/)*
+**Figure 9:** Archival case for the GitHub Archive Program, containing 17,000 open-source repositories archived on hardened film.
+Design by Alex Maki-Jokela. *Credit: GitHub Archive Program, via [GitHub Archive Program](https://archiveprogram.github.com/greatest-hits/)*

 ![Interior of the Svalbard Global Seed Vault storage facility in the Arctic](/assets/images/code-as-heritage/Svalbard_seed_vault_IMG_8894.JPG "Svalbard Global Seed Vault entrance")

-**Figure 10:** The entrance to the Svalbard Global Seed Vault, an underground facility in the Arctic designed to preserve plant seeds for centuries.
-The GitHub Arctic Code Vault was intentionally placed near this seed vault as a conceptual parallel—both preserve humanity's most precious biological and digital heritage in a location designed to survive catastrophic changes. *Credit: Bjoertvedt, [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Svalbard_seed_vault_IMG_8894.JPG)*
+**Figure 10:** The Svalbard Global Seed Vault, Arctic Norway.
+The GitHub Arctic Code Vault is located nearby. *Credit: Bjoertvedt, [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Svalbard_seed_vault_IMG_8894.JPG)*

-What makes this approach educationally valuable is its concept of "pace layers" - different preservation methods designed to function across various time scales, from years to millennia.
-This layered approach helps ensure that our digital heritage remains accessible to future generations regardless of technological changes ([GitHub Archive Program 2025](https://archiveprogram.github.com/)).

 **Internet Archive Software Collection: The Pioneer Spirit**

-The Internet Archive, founded by Brewster Kahle in 1996, embodies the idealism of early internet culture—the belief that digital technology could democratize access to human knowledge.
+The Internet Archive, founded by Brewster Kahle in 1996, embodies the idealism of early internet culture — the belief that digital technology could democratize access to human knowledge.
 Its motto, "Universal Access to All Knowledge," reflects this founding vision.

-While Software Heritage focuses primarily on preserving source code (the building blocks of software), the Internet Archive takes a different approach.
-It preserves the complete software experience by collecting not just executable programs, but also their accompanying documentation, media, and cultural artifacts that help users understand the historical context in which the software was actually used.
-Think of this as preserving not just a historical building, but also photographs, newspapers, and artifacts showing how people lived in and interacted with that building.

-This holistic collection ranges from early personal computer applications to beloved classic arcade games, and importantly, offers something unique for hands-on learning: emulated environments where users can actively experience the software functioning as it did decades ago, rather than just passively viewing static code ([Internet Archive 2025](https://archive.org/details/software)).
+While Software Heritage focuses primarily on preserving source code, the Internet Archive preserves the complete software experience: not just executable programs, but also their accompanying documentation, media, and cultural artifacts that help users understand the historical context in which the software was actually used.
+This holistic collection ranges from early personal computer applications to classic arcade games, and offers emulated environments where users can actively experience the software functioning as it did decades ago ([Internet Archive 2025](https://archive.org/details/software)).

 ![Staff at the Internet Archive warehouse sorting physical software materials for the software collection](/assets/images/code-as-heritage/Internet_Archive_software_collection_sorting.jpg "Internet Archive software collection sorting")

-**Figure 11:** Archivists at the Internet Archive's warehouse in 2018 sorting physical software materials as part of the ongoing effort to preserve and digitize the software collection.
-This image reveals the physical labor and curatorial work involved in heritage preservation—the human effort behind digitization and archiving initiatives. *Credit: Jason Scott, [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:2018-03_Internet_Archive_software_collection_sorting.jpg)*
+**Figure 11:** Archivists at the Internet Archive's warehouse sorting physical software materials, 2018. *Credit: Jason Scott, [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:2018-03_Internet_Archive_software_collection_sorting.jpg)*

+This image is a reminder that heritage preservation involves physical labour and curatorial work — the human effort behind digitization and archiving initiatives that is rarely visible in the final archive.

 **Comparing Approaches**